 As you know I have traveled extensively around the world the last years and I am all about adventures and islandlife.
-Although I ended up in Bali several times the last years I only made it to Lombok and the Gili Islands and totally overlooked the magical Nusa Penida just a 45-minute boat ride from Bali.
+Although I ended up in Bali multiple times last years I totally overlooked the magical Nusa Penida just a 45-minute boat ride from Bali.
 This summer though I finally found my way to this magical place.

 Nusa Penida Blog